 Specific imaging tests, such as x-rays and MRIs are used to confirm the diagnosis of hip pain when running.
 For example, an x-ray can reveal structural changes associated with hip osteoarthritis and hip fractures.
 An ultrasound is also used to confirm the diagnosis of bursitis .

 The healthcare provider decides treatment options based on the diagnosis of hip pain when running.
-However, the patient’s treatment plan must include self-care, medications, and physical therapy.
+However, the patient’s treatment plan may include self-care, injections, and physical therapy.

 1. Self-Care Strategies:

 The following self-care strategies can help relieve hip pain when running:

 - Using assistive devices, such as a walker or cane to improve mobility.